Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>Enneagram 4 Description</h2>

-Individuals with the Enneagram Type 4 are known for their strong sense of self, and their desire to express their unique individuality.
-They are driven by a sense of authenticity and self-expression, and they have a deep need to be understood and appreciated for who they truly are.
-Individualists are often highly creative and artistic, and they strive to make a meaningful impact in their lives and the world around them.
+Individuals with the Enneagram Type 4 are known for their strong sense of self and desire to express their unique individuality.
+A sense of authenticity and self-expression drives them, and they need to be understood and appreciated for who they are.
+Individualists are often highly creative and artistic, striving to make a meaningful impact in their lives and the world around them.

 One of the most notable characteristics of the Enneagram Type 4 is their strong sense of emotional intensity.
-Individualists have a deep and complex inner world, and they are highly attuned to their emotions and feelings.
-They often have a strong desire to be understood and valued for their unique perspective and experiences.
+Individualists have a deep and complex inner world and are highly attuned to their emotions and feelings.
+They often strongly desire to be understood and valued for their unique perspective and experiences.

 Another key trait of the Enneagram Type 4 is their desire for self-expression and individuality.
 Individualists are highly creative and artistic, and they have a deep need to express themselves in a meaningful way.
-They may struggle with feelings of inadequacy and self-doubt, and they may have difficulty finding their place in the world.
+They may struggle with feelings of inadequacy and self-doubt and have difficulty finding their place in the world.

-Key characteristics of Type 4 personalities include:
+Critical characteristics of Type 4 personalities include:

 - Highly creative and artistic
 - Deeply in touch with their emotions